Ocean Carbon Sequestration

 Ocean based negative carbon has another important advantage over land-based techniques: A VERY easy way to sequester the carbon safely for a LONG time.

 This gives us a very simple system for sequestering carbon.
 Grow seaweed in the open ocean and let some of its biomass sink to the bottom.
-The carbon associated with that biomass will not reenter the atmosphere for a very long time.
-This is about as simple as you could imagine carbon sequestration getting.
+Most of the carbon associated with that biomass will never reenter the atmosphere (it stays in the water).
+This is about as simple as you could imagine CO2 sequestration getting.